 Aims: Measurement of fractional flow reserve (FFR) has an established role in guiding percutaneous coronary intervention (PCI).
 We tested the hypothesis that, at the stage of diagnostic invasive coronary angiography (ICA), systematic, FFR-guided assessment of coronary artery disease would be superior, in terms of resource utilisation and quality of life, to assessment by angiography alone.

 Methods and Results: We performed an open label, randomised, controlled trial in 17 UK centres, recruiting 1100 patients undergoing ICA for the investigation of stable angina or non-ST elevation MI.
-Patients were randomised to either angiography alone (ANGIO) or angiography with systematic pressure wire assessment of all epicardial vessels greater than 2.25mm in diameter (ANGIO+FFR).
+Patients were randomised to either angiography alone (Angiography) or angiography with systematic pressure wire assessment of all epicardial vessels greater than 2.25mm in diameter (Angiography + FFR).
 The co-primary outcomes, assessed at one year, were (a) NHS hospital costs & (b) quality of life.
 Pre-specified secondary outcomes included clinical events.

-In the ANGIO+FFR arm, the median(IQR) number of vessels examined was 4 (3-5).
-The median(IQR) hospital costs were similar: ANGIO £4136 (2613-7015), ANGIO+FFR £4510 (2721-7415); P=0.137.
-There was no difference in median(IQR) QoL using the visual analogue scale (VAS) of the EuroQol EQ-5D-5L: ANGIO 75 (60-87), ANGIO+FFR 75 (60-90); P=0.88.
-The number of clinical events was also similar (death 5 v 8; stroke 3 v 4; myocardial infarction 23 v 22; unplanned revascularisation 26 v 33) with a composite, hierarchical event rate of ANGIO =8.7% (48/552) vs. ANGIO+FFR =9.5% (52/548); P=0.64.
+In the Angiography + FFRarm, the median(IQR) number of vessels examined was 4 (3-5).
+The median(IQR) hospital costs were similar: Angiography£4136 (2613-7015), Angiography + FFR£4510 (2721-7415); P=0.137.
+There was no difference in median(IQR) QoL using the visual analogue scale (VAS) of the EuroQol EQ-5D-5L: Angiography75 (60-87), Angiography + FFR75 (60-90); P=0.88.
+The number of clinical events were (death 5 v 8; stroke 3 v 4; myocardial infarction 23 v 22; unplanned revascularisation 26 v 33) with a composite, hierarchical event rate of Angiography=8.7% (48/552) vs. Angiography + FFR=9.5% (52/548); P=0.64.

 Conclusions: A strategy of systematic FFR assessment, when compared with angiography alone, did not result in a significant reduction in cost or improvement in QoL.
-The incidence of subsequent adverse clinical events was also similar.

 KEYWORDS